 For a decade, the Commission has been working to reduce the surcharges that telecoms operators imposed on their customers each time they crossed a border while using their mobile device on holiday or during business trips.
 Since 2007, roaming prices have decreased by more than 90%.
 In 2015, and based on a proposal of the European Commission, the European Parliament and the Council agreed to end roaming charges for people who travel periodically in the EU.
 "Roam like at Home" - where customers pay domestic prices, irrespective of where they are traveling in the EU - will become a reality for all European travellers by June 2017.

 The results on roaming tariffs speak for themselves:

-There should be no limits in terms of timing or volume imposed on consumers when using their mobile devices abroad in the EU.
+There should be no limits in terms of timing or volume imposed on consumers when using their mobile devices for travelling abroad in the EU.
 At the same time, the draft provides a solid safeguard mechanism for operators against potential abuses.